 - Test Data Generation

 Her main research areas are Empirical Software Engineering and Search Based Software Engineering (SBSE), with a particular interest in predictive modelling for software engineering, software project management, and software quality.
 She has published over 60 scholarly papers and served more than 40 program committees over the last 6 years.
 She has also won four international awards for her research in these areas, including the HUMIES-GECCO award in 2016 for her recent work on “Multi-objective Effort Estimation”.
 She has been member of the Program Committee of the SBSE track at GECCO and of the International Symposium on Search-Based Software Engineering (SSBSE) since 2013.
-In 2015 she has been elected as member of the Steering Committee for SSBSE and she has also been Program Chair of SSBSE 2016.
+In 2015 she has been elected as member of the Steering Committee for SSBSE and she has also been Program Chair of SSBSE 2016 and of the SBSE track at GECCO 2017.
+Federica is on the editorial board of the GPEM Journal and Associate Editor of the IET Software Journal.

 THEORY - Theory